Bivariate vine copula based regression, bivariate level and quantile curves: Theoretical background

 where $c$ is the $d$-dimensional density corresponding to the copula $C$ and $f_{X_1},\ldots ,f_{X_d}$ are the univariate marginal densities.
 However, Equations \eqref{sklar_dist} and \eqref{sklar_den} both incorporate a possibly complicated multivariate copula distribution and density.
 As shown by \cite{joe1996families}, a $d$-dimensional copula density can be decomposed into $d\left(d-1\right)/2$ bivariate copula densities.
 This decomposition is not unique, but a large number of possible decompositions exist.
 The elements of these decompositions, the bivariate copula densities can be chosen completely independent of each other.
 A graphical model introduced by \cite{bedford2002vines}, called regular vine copulas (R-vines), organizes all such decompositions that lead to a valid density.
 Thus, the estimation of a $d$-dimensional copula density is subdivided into the estimation of $d (d-1)/2$ two-dimensional copula densities.
 A regular vine copula on $d$ uniformly distributed random variables $U_1,\ldots ,U_d,$ consists of a regular vine tree sequence, denoted by $\mathcal{V}$, a set of bivariate copula families (also known as pair copulas) $\mathcal{B}\left(\mathcal{V}\right)$, and a set of parameters corresponding to the bivariate copula families $\Theta\left(\mathcal{B}\left(\mathcal{V}\right)\right)$.
-The vine tree sequence or tree structure $\mathcal{V}$ consists of a sequence of linked trees, $T_k=\left(N_k,E_k\right),\; k=1,\ldots ,d-1$, satisfying the following conditions: \begin{itemize} \item[(i)] $T_1$ is a tree with node set $N_1=\left\{U_1,\ldots ,U_d\right\}$ and edge set $E_1$. \item[(ii)](Proximity condition) For $k\geq 2$, two nodes of the tree $T_k$ can be connected by an edge if the corresponding edges of $T_{k-1}$ have a common node. \item[(iii)] For $k\geq 2$, $T_k$ is a tree with node set $N_k=E_{k-1}$ and edge set $E_k$.
+The vine tree sequence or tree structure $\mathcal{V}$ consists of a sequence of linked trees, $T_k=\left(N_k,E_k\right),\; k=1,\ldots ,d-1$, satisfying the following conditions: \begin{itemize} \item[(i)] $T_1$ is a tree with node set $N_1=\left\{U_1,\ldots ,U_d\right\}$ and edge set $E_1$. \item[(ii)] For $k\geq 2$, $T_k$ is a tree with node set $N_k=E_{k-1}$ and edge set $E_k$. \item[(iii)](Proximity condition) For $k\geq 2$, two nodes of the tree $T_k$ can be connected by an edge if the corresponding edges of $T_{k-1}$ have a common node.

 \end{itemize} If the vine tree sequence consists of paths only, then we call it a drawable vine (D-vine), and if it consists of stars, it is called a canonical vine (C-vine) \citep{bedford2002vines}.
 The tree sequence uniquely specifies which bivariate (conditional) copula densities occur in the decomposition.
 Each edge $e \in E_k$ for $k=1,\ldots ,d-1$ is associated with a bivariate copula family $c_{U_{j_e},U_{k_e};\mathbf{U}_{D_e}}\in \mathcal{B}\left(\mathcal{V}\right),$ and a corresponding set of parameters $\boldsymbol{\theta}_{j_e,k_e;D_e}\in\Theta\left(\mathcal{B}\left(\mathcal{V}\right)\right)$. $U_{j_e}$ and $U_{k_e}$ are the conditioned variables and $\mathbf{U}_{D_e}$ represents the conditioning set corresponding to edge $e$, $\mathbf{U}_{D_e} = \left(U_i\right)_{i\in D_e}$.
 Denote the conditional distribution of $U_{j_e}\vert \mathbf{U}_{D_e} = \mathbf{u}_{D_e}$ with $C_{U_{j_e}\vert\mathbf{U}_{ D_e}}$.
 We define the so-called pseudo copula data $u_{j_e\vert D_e}$ as $u_{j_e\vert D_e} \coloneqq C_{U_{j_e}\vert\mathbf{U}_{D_e}}\left(u_{j_e}\vert \mathbf{u}_{D_e}\right)$.
 Similarly, $u_{k_e\vert D_e}$ is defined.
 Then, $c_{U_{j_e},U_{k_e};\mathbf{U}_{D_e}}$ denotes the density of the copula between the pseudo copula data $u_{j_e\vert D_e}$ and $u_{k_e\vert D_e}$.
 The corresponding distribution function is denoted as $C_{U_{j_e},U_{k_e};\mathbf{U}_{D_e}}$.